kotaroh/SelfDriving_CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because the color does not matter for this classification.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]
+![alt text][image3]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data to reduce the distribution of data from 0 - 255 to 0 - 1.0.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+One batch includes 256 images, and 20 epochs are used for training.
+The datas are shuffled with shuffle in sklearn.utils later in the traning phase.

+To cross validate my model,the separate validation data is used.
+Also same number of images are used for validation.

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.